ipfs/ipfs-docs/docs/reference/cli.md

   CID version is 0, or raw is the CID version is non-zero.
 Use of the --raw-leaves option will override this behavior.

-  If the '--flush' option is set to false, changes will not be propogated to the merkledag root.
+  If the '--flush' option is set to false, changes will not be propagated to the merkledag root.
 This can make operations much faster when doing a large number of writes to a deeper directory structure.